IBM/serverless-language-translation/README.md

 }
 ```

-- Trigger associated with topic forwards message payload/language to translation action.
+- Trigger associated with topic forwards message payload/language to translator action.
-- Translation action passes message payload through a loop, where each item is a language that the original message will be translated to.
+- Translator action passes message payload through a loop, where each item is a language that the original message will be translated to.
 After translation is complete, another trigger will be fired, which kicks off two other "publish" actions simultaneously.
   - One action publishes results to all MQTT clients
   - The other action looks up SMS subscriber numbers/language in ETCD and sends them the result via Twilio.